igorgarbuz/spotify-mcp-server/README.md

   "redirectUri": "http://127.0.0.1:8888/callback",
   "accessToken": "your-access-token-filled-automatically",
   "refreshToken": "your-refresh-token-filled-automatically",
-  "accessTokenExpiresAt": 0 // unix ms timestamp filled automatically }
+  "accessTokenExpiresAt": 0
+}
 ```

-Note: You do not need a client secret for this application.

 ### Authentication Process

-The Spotify API uses OAuth 2.0 with the PKCE extension for secure authentication.
+The Spotify API uses OAuth 2.0 with the [PKCE extension](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow) for secure authentication.
 You do NOT need a client secret for this app.

 1. Run the authentication script: